-Bachelor Degree Graduation Requirements
+BBA Degree Graduation Requirements

-- Students must complete a minimum of 120 semester hours of academic work in an approved program with one additional hour of physical education.
+- Students must complete a minimum of 120 semester hours of academic work in an approved BBA program with one additional hour of physical education.

-- Students must complete a minimum of 39 hours in 3000-4000 courses.
+- Students must complete a minimum of 39 hours in 3000-4000 level courses.

-- All Business Administration bachelors students are required to take the capstone class (MNGT 4701: Strategic Management) at Dalton State College in the last available semester before graduation.
+- All Business Administration bachelor's students are required to take the capstone class (MNGT 4701: Strategic Management) at Dalton State College in the last available semester before graduation.

-- Students must pass Junior Seminar (BUSA 3701).
+- Students must successfully pass Professional Development Seminar (BUSA 3701).

 - Students must complete the ETS Major Field Exam (as part of the MNGT 4701 course).